jgoalby/jgoalby.github.io/README.md

 The root `CNAME` file must remain in the repository when publishing from a branch.
 No DNS changes should be needed for this redesign if the existing domain is already working.

 After pushing, the deployment result is available in the repository's **Actions** tab and under **Settings → Pages**.

+## Work from Linear with Symphony

+See [docs/symphony.md](docs/symphony.md) for the Website project's issue workflow, manual startup, effort labels, and running it alongside Tanks.
+Start the website worker with `./scripts/symphony.sh`; its dashboard uses port 4001.
+Use port 4100 for Jekyll previews when the Symphony dashboards are running.